 Style...
 Phantastes and Lilith.George Macdonald.1824-1905.

-15 miles from Glasgow sits an enchanted land which I can enter from time to time, but lovingly, sparingly,when dull mind needs a comfort hug in the form of a landscape fresh with lemons and song of skylark, at times sweet and dreamy yet also hard and edgy in the myriad little life's that have played out here in deep hollow,ridge, bog and vale.
+15 miles from Glasgow sits an enchanted land which I can enter from time to time, but lovingly, sparingly,when dull mind needs a comfort hug in the form of a landscape fresh with lemons and song of skylark, at times sweet and dreamy yet also hard and edgy in the myriad little lives that have played out here in deep hollow, ridgeline, bog and vale.

-Maybe man will kill that off someday as they have the wild boar,cave bear and Lynx that used to roam here tasting the air with nose and tongue.
+Maybe man will kill that off someday as they have the wild boar, the cave bear and the lynx that used to roam here, tasting the air with tongue and nose.
 This land used to stretch much further see.. an entire wooded kingdom of hills, dips and meadows stretching far out across the great plain.

 Pack horses no longer have to follow a cunning system of paths over escarpments and hear their owners curse as they skirt them around bogs, delivering goods to scattered communities and farms,some found only by the wood smoke drifting from chimneys down in a hollow or up on a wooded ridge on windless days.